Guide to Buying Binance Coins (BNB)

 1. What Is Binance

-Binance is one of the top cryptocurrency exchanges in China.
-It has all of the main features you want to see in an exchange like support for trading pairs with all of the major coins (BTC, ETH, LTC, NEO), multiple languages, multiple device platforms, clean user interface, and importantly, extremely high throughput from its order matching engine of up to 1,400,000 orders per second.
+Binance is one of the top cryptocurrency exchanges, headed by Changpeng Zhao and a team distributed around the world, most recently headquartered in the island nation of Malta.
+It has all of the main features you want to see in an exchange: support for trading pairs with all of the major coins (BTC, USDT, other alts), multiple languages, multiple device platforms, clean user interface, extremely high throughput from its order matching engine (up to 1,400,000 orders per second), and most importantly, consistently one of the highest trading volumes (and hence liquidity) of all existing exchanges.

 If you’ve used other exchanges before, you can definitely feel the difference in execution speed.
 The engine underlying Binance in fact is already powering 30+ other exchanges in Asia.